Views expressed throughout are speculative possibilities. In no way should they be taken as doctrinal claims! Read with discernment.

 It’s like saying Sunday is on the eighth day of a 7 day week, but we still count weeks consecutively in 7’s.
 The Jubilee works the same way — the 50th year and the 1st year of the next cycle are the same year, and the cycle continues in blocks of 49.

-This matters a lot for the calculations below.
-If you use 50-year blocks, the timelines drift and the historical matches disappear.
-Using 49-year blocks, as Leviticus actually specifies, produces much more precise results.
+This matters a lot for the calculations that follow.
+Using 50-year blocks, the historical alignments fall apart.
+Using 49-year blocks, as Leviticus actually specifies, they come together with surprising precision.

 24 Seventy weeks (or periods of seven - Strongs H7620) are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy.